A forklift in motion is a safety risk in motion. Ensure your operators have received the proper forklift safety training.

 - Operating the vehicle in closed environments

-Because powered industrial trucks are manufactured by different companies with various models available, the training must be specific to the operating characteristics of the specific powered industrial truck the employee will be using.
+Because PITs are manufactured by different companies with various models available, the training must be specific to the operating characteristics of the specific PIT being used.

-If an operator was previously trained on one of these topics, and the training is appropriate to the truck and working conditions encountered, additional training on that topic is not required if the operator has been evaluated and found competent to operate the truck safely.
+If an operator was previously trained on any of the truck or workplace-related topics, and the training is appropriate to the truck and working conditions encountered, additional training on that topic is not required if the operator has been evaluated and found competent.

 Evaluation and Refresher Training

-An evaluation of the performance of each powered industrial truck operator must be conducted every three years.
+An evaluation of the performance of each PIT operator must be conducted every three years.
 OSHA requires that formal refresher training be conducted under certain circumstances.
 There is no set frequency, but employers do need to retrain when:

 The employer must certify that every operator has received appropriate training, has been evaluated and has demonstrated competency in performing the operator’s duties.
 The name of the trainee, date of training, evaluation date and name of the person(s) performing the training or evaluation must be included on the certification.